Free · 2026 data · No signup

 The UK standard for rent affordability (2026)

-The standard UK guideline is to spend no more than 30% of your gross income on rent.
+The standard UK guideline is to spend no more than 30% of your monthly take-home pay on rent.
 At a stretch, 35% can be manageable — but anything above 40% is considered high-risk by most financial advisors and is the threshold at which the UK government classifies a household as being in housing cost overburden.

-For example, on a £35,000 salary, your gross monthly income is roughly £2,917.
-A safe rent budget is around £817/month.
-In London, where average 1-beds cost around £1,890/month in 2026, this illustrates the stark affordability crisis many renters face: a single person on the median UK salary would need to spend nearly 65% of their gross income to rent the average London 1-bed.
+For example, on a £2,300/month take-home (typical for a £35,000 salary after tax), a safe rent budget is around £644/month.
+In London, where average 1-beds cost around £1,890/month in 2026, this illustrates the stark affordability crisis many renters face: a single person on the median UK take-home would need to spend over 80% of their pay on the average London 1-bed.

 What letting agents check

-UK letting agents typically require that your annual gross salary is at least 30× the monthly rent.
-For a property at £900/month, you would need to earn at least £27,000/year.
+UK letting agents typically require that your annual gross salary is at least 30× the monthly rent — this is their reference check, separate from your personal budget.
+For a property at £900/month, agents typically require a gross income of at least £27,000/year.
 Some agents in higher-demand areas use a 35× or 40× multiplier.
 If your income falls short, you may need a guarantor or be asked to pay several months' rent in advance.

 Don't forget additional housing costs